ferrocene/ferrocene/src/general.rst

 This document is made available for contribution and review as it is useful outside of the Ferrocene effort and can be a place of shared understanding.
 It is not intended as a discussion ground for language evolution.
-It is also not indented as a document enabling conformance between compilers.
+It is also not intended as a document enabling conformance between compilers.

 :dp:`fls_osh9tiwpnsn1`
 Contribution and review is managed by the Ferrocene project developers.